Magic Carpet (video game): Gameplay

-The player has to visit several small spherical "worlds" (45 in the original game [The box says 50, but levels 9,18,29,34,and 40 are not actually present] and an additional 25 in the expansion).
-The goal in each world is to build a castle and fill it with the necessary percentage of the total mana in the current level (or "world"), restoring it to "equilibrium".
+The player has to visit a series of small spherical "worlds" (45 in the original game and an additional 25 in the expansion).
+The goal in each world is to build a castle and fill it with the necessary percentage of the total mana in the current level (or "world"), thus restoring it to "equilibrium".
 The total mana level is fixed in each world.
 To accomplish this, the player has to possess the mana so that mana-collecting balloons bring them to the player's castle (the balloons ignore mana that are unpossessed or possessed by an enemy wizard).
-Mana, represented by pearls of varying sizes, may be found freely in a world but is usually released by destroying monsters and/or leveling castles of enemy wizards.
+Mana, represented by pearls of varying sizes, may be found freely in the world but is primarily gathered by destroying monsters and/or leveling castles of enemy wizards.

 As the player expands the castle, it spawns additional balloons and armed guards that defend the castle against attacks by enemy wizards.
 The player character can have up to two spells equipped at a time, one for each hand.
 Greater amounts of mana stored in the castle allow the player to expand the castle and cast more powerful spells.
 Besides storing mana, the player's castle also serves as a home base for the player character where he can regain health and mana.
 Upon death, the player character respawns at his castle.
 Dying without a castle forces the player to restart the level since the game does not have a mid-level save feature.
 As long as the player's castle is at least partly intact, the player character cannot die.

 The magic carpet can be piloted in three dimensions, similar to a helicopter, although the player cannot roll and it is impossible to crash.
 Instead, when the carpet approaches an obstacle, it automatically ascends to fly over the obstacle.

 Development

 The game was promoted with a marketing budget of $307,600.

-The game supported anaglyph 3D and Autostereogram effects.
+The game supported anaglyph 3D and autostereogram effects.
 3D glasses came with the game package and VFX1 Headgear was supported.